simul/simul.github.io/ref/simul/base/EnvironmentVariables.md

 ---
 class simul::base::EnvironmentVariables
 ===
-std::string AppendSimulEnvironmentVariablename,value
+std::string AppendSimulEnvironmentVariable(name,value)
 ------

-std::string GetExecutableDirectory
+std::string GetExecutableDirectory()
 ------

-std::string GetSimulEnvironmentVariablename
+!
+Get the directory where the current exe is held. std::string GetSimulEnvironmentVariable(name)
 ------

-std::string GetWorkingDirectory
+!
+Get the named environment variable (Windows only, other platforms return an empty string. std::string GetWorkingDirectory()
 ------

+!
+Get the current directory.
-std::string SetSimulEnvironmentVariablename,value
+std::string SetSimulEnvironmentVariable(name,value)
 ------

-void SetWorkingDirectory
+!
+Set the named environment variable for this process. void SetWorkingDirectory()
 ------

+!
+Set the current working directory.